johnbntn/cppServer/README.md

 ### Usage

 Run `./server` in one terminal to start server.
-To connect run `curl http://localhost:8080`
+To connect run `curl http://localhost:8080` in another.